Chuck Benbrook: Career

-Benbrook spent 18 years (1979-1997) working in Washington, DC, on agricultural policy and regulation.
-During this time, he served for two years (1981-1983) as the director of the Subcommittee on Department Operations, Research, and Foreign Agriculture of the U.S. House of Representatives.
+Benbrook spent 18 years (1979–1997) working in Washington, DC, on agricultural policy and regulation.
+During this time, he served for two years (1981–1983) as the director of the Subcommittee on Department Operations, Research, and Foreign Agriculture of the U.S. House of Representatives.
 He also directed the National Academy of Sciences' Board on Agriculture from 1984 to 1990.
 On a 1993 Frontline program entitled "In Our Children's Food," which focused on a NAS report on pesticides of which Benbrook was the lead author, he warned that the regulatory limits on pesticides were based on adults, even though they are more dangerous to children.
 He also suggested that he had been fired from the NAS panel for criticizing the pesticide industry.
-However, NAS president Frank Press reported Benbrook's termination was related to repeated warnings over his public comments on incomplete research that did not reflect the views of the academic professional reviewers at the Academy.
+However, NAS president Frank Press reported Benbrook's termination was related to repeated warnings over his public comments on incomplete research that did not reflect the views of the academic professional reviewers at the academy.

 Benbrook then served as chief scientist at the Organic Center, an organic industry funded research organization operating under the management of the Organic Trade Association, from 2004 until 2012.

 Between 2012 and 2015, Benbrook was an adjunct research professor at Washington State University on contract with the Center for Sustaining Agriculture and Natural Resources(SCANR).
 At the CSANR, he directed the organic industry-funded "Measure to Manage" program.
 Here he conducted several studies funded entirely by the organic food industry, who also paid for his trips to Washington where he lobbied for requiring a label on genetically modified organisms.
 Benbrook's contract with Washington State was terminated after reports he failed to disclose these industry funded conflicts of interest.
 As of September 2015, Benbrook was no longer on the faculty of Washington State University.

 Benbrook has served as an expert witness in more than a dozen lawsuits involving GMOs and pesticides, and since 2014 he has been a paid litigation consulted for mass tort pesticide litigators on class action cases involving glyphosate, paraquat, and chlorpyrifos.
+Court reporting revealed Benbrook and his daughter were paid more than $500,000 in related consulting associated with pesticide lawsuits.

 In 2018 Benbrook launched the Heartland Research Study and Heartland Health Research Alliance, LTD with reported seed money from Organic Valley, and other financial assistance from glyphosate litigator Robert F. Kennedy, Jr., and organic grocery magnate Mark Squire.
-The study group claims to be researching correlations between Midwest pesticide use and health issues for women and children to promote a shift to organic production methods.
+The study group, co-chaired by epidemiologists Melissa Perry and Philip J. Landrigan, claims to be researching correlations between Midwest pesticide use and health issues for women and children to promote a shift to organic production methods.
+In June 2023 HHRA noted Benbrook was now the "former" executive director.